P ≠ NP Proof

 that – given a positive integer n and a restricted type X

-program S into w – answers correctly in polynomial time the
+program S into w – answers correctly within polynomial time the

 question “Does S return a value 1 for at least one input of